iamkanishka/Angular-NGRX/README.md

 9. Using CreateFeatureSeletor and CreateSelector for getting the store data - Angular NGRX
 10. Implement Routing for the State Mangment NGRX Appliacation - - Angular NGRX
 11. Install Redux Chrome Extension and ngrx store dev tools for debugging Angular NGRX Application
+12. Introduction for Combining all the Different Modules of teh state into single AppState - Angular NGRX
+13.